dillonma/dillonm.io/content/index.md

 #### Planning & Urban Economic Geographies
 On [CityObservatory](http://www.cityobservatory.org) I work with Joe Cortright on a variety of urban-centered questions along both inter-urban and intra-urban levels.
 We cover topics like economic development policy, geographies of wealth/inequality and social, economic and racial and ethnic diversity and segregation.

 - Cortright, Joseph, and <u>Dillon Mahmoudi</u>.
+2014. **“Lost in Place: Why the persistence and spread of concentrated poverty—not gentrification—is our biggest urban challenge.”** City Observatory.
+[PDF](http://dillonm.io/articles/Cortright_Mahmoudi_2014_Lost-In-Place.pdf) [Interactive Web Map](http://cityobservatory.org/maps/lostinplace/)

+- Cortright, Joseph, and <u>Dillon Mahmoudi</u>.
 2014. **“Neighborhood Change, 1970 to 2010: Transition and Growth in Urban High Poverty Neighborhoods.”** Impresa Consulting.
-[PDF](http://dillonm.com/wp/wp-content/uploads/2014/05/Seltzer_Mahmoudi_2012_Citizen-Participation-Open-Innovation-and-Crowdsourcing.pdf)
+[PDF](http://dillonm.io/articles/Cortright_Mahmoudi_2014_Neighborhood-Change.pdf)

 #### Critical GIS & Urban Agriculture
 My research interests in critical GIS has led me to collaborate with [Nathan McClintock](http://urbanfood.org/) to investigate the spatial logics and socioeconomic distribution of urban agriculture in Portland, Oregon.
 We are currently working on two manuscripts.